-Approved courses must meet the HCPC’s standards of education and training but programmes vary in their content, the way they are structured, and how they are taught and assessed.
+Approved courses must meet the HCPC’s and GOsC standards of education and training but programmes vary in their content, the way they are structured, and how they are taught and assessed.
 The facilities available and amount of support and supervision may also differ from course to course.
 Find out more by looking at university websites and prospectuses, attending university open days and contacting admissions staff.

 See our information about the support available while on your course.

 - What happens after AHP training?
 Expand / Collapse